Skip to content

 The short answer: now.

-Even if the sale is 2-3 years out, every month of preparation translates into file quality — and file quality translates into value.
+Even if the sale is 2-3 years out, every month of preparation makes the sale package more defensible — and a defensible package protects value.

 An owner who starts early has the luxury of time.
 They can fix a customer concentration problem.
 They can train a second-in-command.
 They can clean up a lease or renew contracts.